 • Is committed to ensuring excellent academic outcomes by the end of each key stage.

-Our curriculum embraces a wide range of learning opportunities, with strong cross-curricular and community links, through effective local business partnerships.
-We deliver a thematic approach to learning through implementing the Power of Reading approach developed by the Centre for Literacy in Primary Education (CLPE).
-It is an approach based on using recommended texts over a period of time and, where possible, the different subject areas are linked to the chosen text.
+Our curriculum embraces a wide range of learning opportunities, with strong cross-curricular and community links, through effective local partnerships.
+We deliver a thematic approach to learning with key texts at its heart.
+These are used as a basis for writing over a period of time and, where possible, the different subject areas are linked to the chosen text.

 To ensure coverage of all the genres and skills within the English Curriculum, teachers look at the text to decide which genre/s and skills can be taught through the text, as well as how the text lends itself to other programmes of study.